colll78/cardano-lightning/docs/adrs/minimal-state.md

 ### Overview

-#### Cheque
+#### Cheques

 A cheque is a sent from one partner of the channel to the other and indicates that the amount of funds owed from the sender to the receiver.
 Cheques make up a core part of the off-chain transacting and are used when settling the L2 state on the L1.

-There are two types of cheque: normal, and locked.
-Locked cheques are valid (on settling) only if some other conditions are met.
-For now we only consider Hash Time Lock Contract (Htlc) type locked cheques.
+There are two types of cheque: normal and locked.
+Locked cheques are valid (at settle) only if some given conditions are met.
+For now we only consider Hash Time Lock Contract (Htlc) type locked cheques, but with an eye on variations such as the Point Time Lock Contract.

 ```haskell
 data Index = Int -- >=0